AtlasICL/lift_simulator/specification/additional_docs/documentation.md

 ## b) Scope

 TODO: Describe scope of project
-example: we did not implement multiple lifts per building, but we do have GUI, etc
+example: we did not implement multiple lifts per building, but we DO have GUI, etc